 This course will be run as a seminar.
-Students are expected to do all the readings and to be prepared to discuss them.
+Students are expected to do all the readings (even if they may not be able to read all very thoroughly) and to be prepared to discuss them.

-- Weekly readings of 150-200 pages. - Participation in class discussions (including discussions of the required readings as well as the current events) (10% of the grade);
+- Weekly readings of 150-200 pages. - Participation in class discussions (including discussions of required readings as well as current events) and two oral presentations (15% of the grade altogether): - One oral presentation (two for graduate students) on the reading material assigned for the day.
+The oral presentation will be a report based on readings from the syllabus and presented in class (10-15 minute presentation).
+You will signup for the presentations the first week of the course. - an oral presentation on your draft research paper in the last classes (approx 5-10 minutes including question-and-answer session with fellow students); - Two (out of three) brief essays of about 2000 words for undergraduates, 3000 for graduate students, that are think pieces related to the readings from a particular week or analysing the readings from various weeks.
+It would be useful to use the syllabi questions as guides (20% each).

+- Paper #1 must be submitted on or before October 2. - Paper #2 must be submitted on or before November 6. - Paper #3 must be submitted on or before December 4.
+You choose which two of the three you write!

-- One oral presentation (two for graduate students) on the reading material assigned for the day (10% of grade).
-The oral presentation will be a report based on readings from the syllabus and presented in class (5-10 minute presentation).
-You will signup for the presentations the first week of the course. - Three brief essays (about 1000 words) responding to the weekly readings, emailed to the instructor the evening before the class.
-These papers are intended to demonstrate that you have read and analyzed the assigned readings, so please be sure to write your essays with specific reference to relevant readings.
-Students may select any three topics between the second week of class and Thanksgiving break, subject to the condition that at least two of the papers must be completed during the first eight weeks of the course.
-Late papers will not be accepted (5% per paper, for 15% of the grade); and - A research paper on a topic of the student's choice, using primary and secondary research sources, and considering some aspect of globalization and its impact on one or two advanced industrialized countries (two countries mandatory for graduate students).
-The first part of the paper is expected to show how the readings in class relate to the topic.
-The second to use original research, citing at least 20 refereed articles/chapters in books/books.
-This is to be undertaken in three stages: - a 3-5 page topic abstract, argument, basic outline, and working bibliography for a research paper on a topic of your choice, due on October 26th (10% of the grade); - an oral presentation on your draft research paper beginning with the seventh session of the course, assuming a match between your topic and the session the last three sessions of class (approx 10 minutes including question-and-answer session with fellow students, 10% of the grade); - the final draft of the research paper (15-20 pages, 20-25 for graduate students), including citations and bibliography (45% of the grade), due on or before the last class session.
+These papers are intended to demonstrate that you have read and analysed the assigned readings, so please be sure to write your essays with specific reference to relevant readings.

+- A research paper on a topic of the student's choice, using primary and secondary research sources, and considering some aspect of globalization and its impact on one or two advanced industrialized countries (two countries mandatory for graduate students).
+The paper is expected to use the class readings to help analyze the topic.
+It should also use original research, citing at least 20 refereed articles/chapters in books/books.
+This is to be undertaken in three stages: - a 3-5 page topic abstract, argument, basic outline, and working bibliography for a research paper on a topic of your choice, due on October 30th (5% of the grade); - the final draft of the research paper of 5000 to 6000 words for undergraduates, 7000 to 8000 for graduate students, due on or before the last class session (40% of the grade).

+Information

 The College of Arts and Sciences (CAS) Dean's Office has requested that you be informed of the following: The last day you may drop the course without a W grade is Tuesday, Oct.
-11. The last day you may drop the course with a W grade is Wednesday, Nov.
-11. You are responsible for knowing the provisions of the CAS Academic Conduct Code (copies are available in CAS 105).
+9. The last day you may drop the course with a W grade is Friday, Nov.
+9. You are responsible for knowing the provisions of the CAS Academic Conduct Code (copies are available in CAS 105).
 Cases of suspected academic misconduct will be referred to the Deans' Office.